jayden-dang/jayden-dang/README.md

 ---

 **About Me**
-- I'm a *Blockchain Developer* on Viet Nam, Currently, I am also a lecturer on blockchain programming at VBI and a Section Manager at GFI Ventures.
+- I'm a *Blockchain Developer* on Viet Nam.
+Currently, I am also a lecturer on blockchain programming at VBI and a Section Manager at GFI Ventures.
 I started programming and researching blockchain since 2017,
 - I have a passionate about making contributing to open-source more appoachable, creating technology about Blockchain to make elevate technology on Vietnam.

 ---